mmerickel/wired/docs/tutorials/dcdi/sniffing/index.rst

 - We then drop them from the add-ons "setup" protocol, since add-ons can get the settings from the container if they want them

-- Instead, add an argument of container, used during app initialization

 - Moved some framework-y parts to a ``utils.py`` file, so that ``__init__.py`` is easier to reason about

 - Each factory function is moved to a ``staticmethod`` on the class that is being registered, simulating a decorator that could automate this